athensresearch/athens/CONTRIBUTING.md

 # Contributing to Athens

-Whether you are a designer, developer, or none of the above, please see our [v1 Project Board](https://github.com/athensresearch/athens/projects/2) to get started!
+Whether you are a designer, developer, or have other superpowers, please see our [v1 Project Board](https://github.com/athensresearch/athens/projects/2) to see what we're working on.

+- The best place to reach us is the [Discord](https://discord.gg/GCJaV3V)! 👾
+- Read [Product Development at Athens](https://www.notion.so/athensresearch/Product-Development-at-Athens-4c99e37d1713441c99360668c39e5db7) to see our shipping philosophy.
+It's more nuanced than just "agile", with some inspiration from Basecamp. 🛠

 # Development Environment